YCChu1995/Paper-Summary/2001___Scaling Laws for Neural Language Models.md

   - `Data requirements growing very slowly` wrt training compute, $D \sim C^{0.27}$.
 (Section 6)

 <div align=center><img src="/figures/2001.08361.02.png" style="height: 200px; width: auto;"/> <img src="/figures/2001.08361.03.png" style="height: 200px; width: auto;"/></div>

+### 8. Optimal batch size
+- The ideal batch size for training these models can
+   - be `initialized` as roughly `a power of the loss` only,
+   - be `continuesly modified` by measuring the `gradient noise scale`.
+   > It is roughly 1-2 million tokens at convergence for the largest models we can train.
+(Section 5.1)